Start My Answer

 What to do if UCB collectors start contacting you

-So, when UCB debt collectors first contact you, send them a Debt Validation Letter which forces them to validate the debt before they can keep contacting you about it or take legal action.
+So, when UCB debt collectors first contact you, send them a Debt Validation Letter, which forces them to validate the debt before they can keep contacting you about it or take legal action.

 Learn more about debt validation in this video:

-Make UCB prove their case.
+Ask UCB to prove their case

 You should also be aware of the statute of limitations on debt in your state.
 Typically, it's between three and six years.
 The details of the law vary from state to state, but essentially, if you have not had any activity on the account during the timeframe specified in your state (any payment on the debt can restart the clock), then it's too old for UCB to sue you.
 However, that defense only works if you do your part and file your Answer.

-Respond to a debt collection lawsuit against UCBInc
+Respond to a debt collection lawsuit against UCB Inc

 You have up to 35 days to respond to a debt lawsuit, depending on where you live.
-If you don't respond in time, UCB will probably request a default judgment against you.
+If you don't respond in time, UCB will request a default judgment against you.
 If the court grants the default judgment, UCB will be able to garnish your wages and put liens on your property.

 Use these six tips to draft and file your Answer before your state's deadline:

 1. The Answer isn't the place to tell your side of the story in detail.
 Instead of using an elaborate story to respond to the lawsuit, your Answer should focus on responding to the claims listed in the Complaint document.
 Keep it simple.
-You can admit, deny, or deny due to lack of knowledge.
+You can admit, deny, or deny due to a lack of knowledge.

 2. Deny, deny, deny.
 Most attorneys recommend that you deny as many claims as possible, forcing UCB to do more work to prove their side of the case.

 3. Include affirmative defenses.
 These are any legal reasons that UCB should not win the case.
-A common affirmative defense used in debt lawsuits is the statute of limitations, which is the time period that a debt collector has to sue someone for a debt.
+A common affirmative defense used in debt lawsuits is the statute of limitations, which is the period that a debt collector has to sue someone for a debt.
 If the debt is past the statute of limitations, then the lawsuit is void.

 4. Use standard formatting or “style”.
 At the head of the Answer document, be sure to include a caption where you list the court information, party information, and case number.